Nwo5-trg/Mouse-Group/about.md

 ## Rawr
 first time making a logo in photopea hope it turned out just beautiful as always :3

+## Soooooo
+i originally wrote this down as a quick note so i could pick up where i left off when i gtg but i left it there and still need to do it and and its funny so it stay :3

 // FOR TRIGGER INDICATORS

 MAKE EXTRAS APPEAR FOR ALL TRIGGERS